timmcmichael/skimpy-oop/chapter-3-methods/scripts/youtube_desc-3.md

 9:57 Calling a Method from a Method
 10:40 Outro
 ----
-This video is part of my course materials for my Object-Oriented Programming Fundamentals course (CIS150AB) at EMCC, and it's intended to accompany a free eBook: https://timmcmichael.github.io/skimpy-oop/index.html
+This video is part of my course materials for my Object-Oriented Programming Fundamentals class (CIS150AB) at EMCC, and it's intended to accompany a free eBook: https://timmcmichael.github.io/skimpy-oop/index.html

 Playlist: https://www.youtube.com/playlist?list=PL_Lc2HVYD16Y-vLXkIgggjYrSdF5DEFnU
 Files from videos: https://github.com/timmcmichael/EMCCTimFiles